kalepratik/quiz/data/questions.md

 **Difficulty:** 3 (Difficult)

 **Scenario:**
-You have a DAG defined as:
+You have a DAG scenario defined as:

 ```
 +---------------+   +------------------+   +-------------+   +------------------+